owncloud-archive/documentation/developer_manual/app/tutorial/database_connectivity.rst

     }

-Following up create the exceptions in **ownnotes/lib/Service/ServiceException.php**:
+Following that, create an exception class in ``ownnotes/lib/Service/ServiceException.php``:

 .. code-block:: php